cdosborn/lit/README.md

 ## Contribute

 Use the online [docs](http://cdosborn.github.io/lit/lit/root.html) to explore the codebase.
 Make changes to `src/*.lit`  files, and then run `./build.sh`.
-It's well documented and will handle rebuilding, running tests, and generating docs.
-Newly generated docs must be pushed to the `gh-pages` branch.
+It's well documented and will handle rebuilding, running tests.